wangvei/pydefect/README.md

 `pip install ./`

 This will install `pydefect` and any dependant packages not already have installed on your system.
-It will also install the non-code files listed in the MANIFEST.in file.

 Note that the `scikit-image` package is required to locate interstitials but can be omitted if this feature is not required.